-Recently a District Court in Florida, on the issue of FBAR penalties and Estates.
+In a District Court in Florida, the issue of FBAR penalties and Estates was presented.
 The issue was that if the U.S. Government has already issued FBAR penalties against an individual, and the individual dies – who is responsible for the penalties:

 The analysis is a bit complicated, but that is the unfortunate result of having to deal with the IRS.